Computer Science (B.A., B.S.)

 Instructional Systems Technology (M.S.Ed., Ed.D, Ph.D.)

 Learn to design effective instructional materials that can be delivered through print, video, and computers.
-Students will build and test processes, products, and services that are ready to use in education and/or training settings.
+Students will build and test processes, products,

 Music Informatics (Ph.D.)